-NOTE: On DI models, always check for fault codes recorded in the MPEM first using the VCK (vehicle communication kit (P/N 529 035 676).
+NOTE: On RFI and DI models, always check for fault codes recorded in the MPEM first using the VCK (vehicle communication kit (P/N 529 035 676).
+The MPEM programmer (P/N 529 035 718) can be used on the RFI models.
 If a fault code is detected, service the fault code and recheck operating conditions.
 Refer to Diagnostic Procedures in ENGINE MANAGEMENT section.